On the functoriality of marked families: Definition and representability of marked functors

-\begin{remark} In general, the marking cannot be performed with respect to a term ordering (see \cite[Example 3.18]{CioffiRoggero}), so that the noetherianity of the procedure is surprising.
+\begin{remark} In general, the marking cannot be performed w.r.t.~a term ordering (see \cite[Example 3.18]{CioffiRoggero}), so that the noetherianity of the procedure is surprising.
 Indeed, it is well-known that a general reduction process by a set of marked polynomials is noetherian if, and only if, the marking is performed w.r.t.~a term ordering (see \cite{ReevesSturmfels}).
-However, our reduction process is not truly general and works under some constraints: each monomial $x^\eta \in J$ has to be reduced by the unique polynomial $x^\gamma f_\alpha \in F_J^{(s)}$ such that $x^\eta = x^\alpha \ast_J x^\gamma$ and not by any polynomial $x^\delta f_\beta \in (F_J)$ such that $x^\delta x^\beta = x^\eta$. \end{remark}
+The ultimate reason for this is our restriction that each monomial $x^\eta \in J$ is reduced by the unique polynomial $x^\gamma f_\alpha \in F_J^{(s)}$ such that $x^\eta = x^\alpha \ast_J x^\gamma$ --- as opposed to \emph{any} polynomial $x^\delta f_\beta \in (F_J)$ such that $x^\delta x^\beta = x^\eta$. \end{remark}